 Does a PDU have surge protection?

 No, PDUs do not have surge protection.
-However, you can get more sophisticated strips with surge protection built-in, such as Cyberpower’s line of Rack bars.
+However, you can get more sophisticated strips with built-in surge protection, such as Cyberpower’s line of rack bars.

-Domain names are added to segment response messages by TCP protocol so that the network administrator understands which approval process should receive packets from the TCP protocol.
-Different ports are assigned to different types of traffic by the destination computer.
+Domain names are added to segment response messages by the TCP protocol so that the network administrator understands which approval process should receive packets from the TCP protocol.
+The destination computer assigns different ports to different types of traffic.
 Over a given local network, a customer can transmit data to various multimedia applications.
 Using internet protocols for each section maintains new website traffic distinct from email communication.